zuozhenggh/learning-library/developer-library/microservices-with-converged-db/5-tracing/tracing.md

 ## Introduction

-This lab will show you can trace misroservice activity using Jaeger.
+This lab will show you can trace microservice activity using Jaeger.

 ### Objectives